bmmpxf/suite/docs/usermanual/source/qgis/webappbuilder/usage/index.rst

    * - Setting
      - Description
+   * - App view CRS
+     - The CRS of the finished map.
+Default is ``EPSG:3857`` (Web Mercator)
    * - Extent
      - The extent of the map.
-There are two options: Canvas extent, which is the current state of the QGIS canvas, or Fit to Layers extent, which will calculate the extent based on the union of all the layers in the project.
+There are two options: :guilabel:`Canvas extent`, which is the current state of the QGIS canvas, or :guilabel:`Fit to Layers extent`, which will calculate the extent based on the union of all the layers in the project.
    * - Highlight features on hover
-     - When selected, SOMETHING WILL HAPPEN.
+     - When selected, features will glow when the mouse rolls over them.
    * - Max zoom level
-     - Maximum zoom level available in the web app.
-HOW DEFINED!?
+     - Maximum zoom level available in the web app, as related to the CRS.
    * - Min zoom level
-     - Minimum zoom level available in the web app.
-HOW DEFINED!?
+     - Minimum zoom level available in the web app, as related to the CRS.
    * - Precision for GeoJSON export
-     - How many decimal places to used when exporting features using GeoJSON.
+     - Number of decimal places to use when exporting features using GeoJSON.
 Higher numbers increase accuracy but also data size.
 Default is 2.
    * - Restrict to extent
      - Do not allow the map to be panned outside of the extent.
    * - Show popups on hover
-     - MORE INFO
+     - When selected, a feature's popup will be shown when the mouse rolls over the feature.
+Otherwise the feature will need to be clicked for the popup to display.
    * - Style for highlighted features
-     - Allows you to customize the way that features will look when highlighted.
+     - Allows customizing the way that features will look when highlighted.
 Clicking :guilabel:`Edit` will bring up a box with a CSS style, which can be customized.
    * - Style for selected features
-     - Allows you to customize the way that features will look when selected.
+     - Allows customizing the way that features will look when selected.
 Clicking :guilabel:`Edit` will bring up a box with a CSS style, which can be customized.
    * - Use layer scale dependent visibility
      - If defined in the QGIS rendering properties, layers will only be visible in the map when they are within the defined scale range.
    * - Zoom level when zooming to point feature